Xinzhe99/OpenFocus/README.md

 2. **Algorithm & Performance Work**: Share new fusion/registration ideas, optimizations, or benchmark results.

 Please open an issue to discuss significant changes before submitting pull requests and include validation steps with your patches.

+> Bug reports or suggestions?
+Please open an issue so we can follow up quickly.

 <a id="license"></a>
 ## 📄 License